javiergarciasantana/labyrinth_madness/README.md

 ## File Format:
 - **Matrix Orientation:** Matrices in the text files are presented upside down due to the AI format, but this won't affect the functionality.

-## Interacting with the DFS Class:
+## Interacting with the DFS & BFS Class:
-To utilize the DFS class from your main file, follow these steps:
+To utilize the DFS & BFS class from your main file, follow these steps:

 ```java
 package labyrinth_madness;